liamstatham/100-days-of-code/log.md

 **Today's Progress**:
   - Finished the Arithmetic_arranger project and passed the freecodecamp first project!
   - Started 2nd project for certification: Time_Calculator which seems quite tough

+### Day 30: Jan 30, Saturday

+**Today's Progress**:
+  - Finished the Time_Calculator project on freecodecamp
+  - learnt a lot about datetime and time modules